 By the end of the novel, Huck turns his back on comfort and security in the interests of his freedom.
 Jim, on the other hand, is compelled to seek his freedom as an alternative to being sold down the river.
 For Huck, freedom means defying social constraints and impositions of conscience.
 For Jim, freedom means the opportunity to ensure his family’s future.
 They find freedom on the raft, where they can pursue happiness and relate as equals.

-Huckleberry Finn discussion questions by reading:
+The Adventures of Huckleberry Finn discussion questions sets

 Should students ever read a text that includes the n-word in school?
 Under what conditions (if any) is it acceptable.
 Explain you views.